-Experimental Procedure.
+Experimental procedures.
 Our procedure was similar to Study 2.
-Participants (hereafter termed "actors") viewed the ostensive responses of a previous participant (hereafter termed "partner") in a weight-guessing task, and subsequently completed two trials of the task.
-However, in Study 6 we also manipulated the group membership of the partner, thereby creating four experimental conditions in a 2 (partner self-assessment: overplacing vs. calibrated) × 2 (partner group membership: ingroup vs. out-group) between-subjects design.
+Participants (hereafter termed actors) viewed the ostensive responses of a previous participant (hereafter termed partner) in a weight-guessing task, and subsequently completed two trials of the task.
+However, in Study 6 we also manipulated the group membership of the partner, thereby creating four experimental conditions in a 2 (partner self-assessment: overplacing vs. calibrated) \times 2 (partner group membership: in-group vs. out-group) between-subjects design.

 We manipulated partner group membership by varying the partner's university affiliation.
 Specifically, just before viewing the partner's responses, actors in the in-group partner conditions read that "... like you, [this person] also attends University of Illinois".
-By contrast, actors in the out-group partner conditions read that "... unlike you, [this person] attends The Ohio State University, our biggest rival in college football" (for full instructions, see Supplemental Materials).
-To strengthen this manipulation, actors were asked to reflect on and describe in 3-4 sentences the ways in which they were similar (in the in-group partner treatment) or dissimilar (in the out-group partner treatment) to the partner.
+By contrast, actors in the out-group partner conditions read that "... unlike you, [this person] attends The Ohio State University, our biggest rival in college football" (for full instructions, see online supplemental materials).
+To strengthen this manipulation, actors were asked to reflect on and describe in three to four sentences the ways in which they were similar (in the in-group partner treatment) or dissimilar (in the out-group partner treatment) to the partner.11

-Actors then completed two trials of the weight-guessing task, after which they reported their demographic details, knowledge of football news and events, and identification with the ingroup to serve as control variables.
+Actors then completed two trials of the weight-guessing task, after which they reported their demographic details, knowledge of football news and events, and identification with the in-group to serve as control variables.
 Finally, actors responded to open-ended questions that probed for suspicion about the study (no participant indicated concerns with the veracity of the purported partner).